Leading Supplier of Pharmaceutical-Grade Shell & Tube Heat Exchangers

 Enerquip is a leading supplier of pharmaceutical-grade stainless steel shell and tube heat exchangers.
 Our experts understand the quality and precision needed to help our customers perform their life-saving work.
 We take our role in this process seriously, demonstrated by the highest level of craftsmanship, rigorous in-process inspections and testing and full traceability of our materials.

 For decades, we’ve been providing solutions for applications with the toughest operating and regulatory requirements.
-Leading Clean-in-Place (CIP) and Water-for-Injection (WFI) suppliers in the U.S. have not only been impressed with our quality, but have standardized on Enerquip’s heat exchangers for their systems.
+Leading Clean-in-Place (CIP) and Water-for-Injection (WFI) suppliers across the world have not only been impressed with our quality, but have standardized on Enerquip’s heat exchangers for their systems.

 Enerquip’s resourceful team is here to provide you with sizing and design selection assistance.
 Our skilled sales engineers use state-of-the-art modeling software to recommend the right heat exchanger for each heating or cooling application.